Carlos Malcolm: Life and career

 In August 2000, Malcolm was invited by the Government of Jamaica, along with his orchestra, to the 37th Independence Celebrations and presented the Prime Minister's Lifetime Award for both his excellence in music and for his contributions to the development and enhancement of Jamaican music, internationally.

-In 2006, Carlos Malcolm was invited to Melbourne to deliver a lecture at the Victoria University of Melbourne to a group of academicians from various other cities, on his Early Education Children's Program, "Bak2bay6– With a Musical Twist."
+In 2006, Carlos Malcolm was invited to Melbourne to deliver a lecture at the Victoria University of Melbourne to a group of academicians from various other cities, on his Early Education Children's Program, "Bak2bay6– With a Musical Twist".
 While in Australia, at the invitation of Australian National Radio Carlos also delivered a lecture/demonstration on the "History of Reggae Music" at the Prince Albert Ballroom in Melbourne.
 In his lecture, Malcolm would periodically interrupt the lecture and conduct the 27-piece Melbourne Ska Orchestra to demonstrate how Jamaican Mento music seamlessly blended with New Orleans "Shuffle" music with a back-beat to deliver into a throbbing, indigenously Jamaican by-product named Ska music, and how Ska music evolved into the international phenomenon of Reggae.

-Since relocating to Florida in the mid-2000s, Malcolm continues to write and animate learning modules for his alternate education programs using original songs, and has more than 100 compositions and arrangements featured on amazon.com, iTunes and other outlets.
+After relocating to Florida in the mid-2000s, Malcolm continued to write and animate learning modules for his alternate education programs using original songs, and had more than 100 compositions and arrangements featured on Amazon, iTunes and other outlets.
 He also completed his book, Carlos Malcolm- A Personal History of Post-war Jamaican Music: New Orleans Jazz, Blues to Reggae exclusively sold on Amazon.com.
-Although he loves teaching and spending quality time with his loved ones, Carlos Malcolm is still working composing Caribbean piano etudes and developing symphonic works of Jamaican folk (Mento) and other Caribbean folk music.
-It is through these symphonic works, that he creates original compositions that combine the elements of Caribbean Polyrhythm, Jazz and Classical music formats and harmonies within each work.
+Although he loved teaching and spending quality time with his loved ones, Malcolm still composed Caribbean piano etudes and developed symphonic works of Jamaican folk (Mento) and other Caribbean folk music.
+It is through these symphonic works, that he created original compositions that combined the elements of Caribbean polyrhythm, jazz and classical music formats and harmonies within each work.

+Malcolm died on 6 May 2026, at the age of 91.